DantevdH/EvolveAI/docs/ENDURANCE_IMPROVEMENTS.md

 - GPS tracking provides accurate distance measurement
 - Industry-standard features increase user trust and engagement

-#### 4. Unified Sports Analytics Integration
+#### 4. Insights: Performance Metrics & Recovery
-**Complexity: Low | Impact: High**
+**Complexity: Medium | Impact: High**

-Integrate all sports (strength, running, cycling, swimming, etc.) into the existing analytics pipeline.
-Currently, only strength exercises are included in analytics, while endurance sessions and other sport types are skipped in `insightsAnalyticsService.ts`.
-This improvement extends analytics to all sport types, calculating weekly volume trends, consistency metrics, and performance scores across the user's entire training regimen.
-This leverages existing analytics infrastructure and provides immediate value to all athletes, regardless of their primary sport focus.
-Uses the rich data captured from live tracking (#3) to provide meaningful insights across all sports.
+Integrate comprehensive performance metrics and science-based recovery tracking across all sports (strength, running, cycling, swimming, etc.) into a unified insights view.
+This combines sport-specific performance analytics with recovery status tracking to provide athletes with a holistic view of their training load, progress, and recovery needs.
+The insights view includes filtered analytics by sport type and recovery status by muscle group, enabling data-driven training decisions and injury prevention.

 **Implementation Details:**

-**UI Approach: Unified Sports View with Filter Toggle** (Recommended)
+**UI Approach: Unified Insights View**
 - **Remove AI insights**: Remove the AI insights as they are poorly prompted and implemented and not high priority at this point.
-Remove all references to it in backend and front-end - make a very clean removal.
+Remove all references to it in frontend - make a very clean removal.
 - **Sport filter dropdown**: Create a dropdown with all available sports (strength, running, cycling, swimming, rowing, hiking, walking, elliptical, stair_climbing, jump_rope, other) so that a user can filter to specific sports.
 Only show the sports in the filter that a user has performed.
 Track this centrally upon app load and update if a plan completion update occurs.
+- **Two main sections**: 4a) Performance Metrics and 4b) Recovery
 - **Filter toggle**: Add segmented control or toggle buttons at top of InsightsContent with all performed sport types.
 Include "All" option to show combined data across all sports.

-**Backend Changes:**
-1. **Frontend Service (`insightsAnalyticsService.ts`)**:
-   - Modify `extractCompletedExercisesFromLocalPlan()`:
-     - Remove the skip logic for endurance sessions (line 58-61)
+---

+### 4a.
+Performance Metrics

+**Data Extraction (Frontend):**
-     - Extract all exercise data: strength exercises AND endurance sessions (all sport types)
+- Fetch all exercise data from database via Supabase client: strength exercises AND endurance sessions (all sport types)
-     - For strength exercises: Extract weight, reps, sets, exercise name, completedAt
+- For strength exercises: Extract weight, reps, sets, exercise name, `target_area` (from `exercises` table via JOIN), completedAt
 - For endurance sessions: Extract sportType, trainingVolume, unit, heartRateZone, completedAt
 - **Priority**: Extract `actualDistance` and `actualTime` when available (from database schema populated by live tracking #3), fallback to `trainingVolume` if not set
-     - Convert all volumes to standardized units (minutes or equivalent volume metric) for unified display
-     - Pass both distance and time arrays to chart components for clustered bar display (for applicable sports)

-2. Create unified `extractCompletedActivities()` function:
-   - Extract all activities regardless of type (strength exercises and all endurance sport types)
-   - For strength: Extract exercise name, weight, reps, sets, completed_at
-   - For endurance: Extract sport_type, training_volume, unit, heart_rate_zone, completed_at
-   - **Priority**: Extract `actual_distance` and `actual_time` when available (from live tracking #3 or manual entry), fallback to `training_volume` if not set
-   - Calculate sport-specific metrics: weekly distance/time for applicable sports, zone distribution for endurance sports, volume progression for strength
+- All calculations performed in frontend service (`insightsAnalyticsService.ts` or similar)
 - Group by week and sport type for chart data: aggregate distance and time separately for clustered bar chart (where applicable)

-3. **Backend Service (`insights_service.py`)**:
-   - Update `_calculate_week_volume()` to handle all sport types:
-     - Calculate strength volume (existing logic: weight × reps × sets)
-     - Calculate endurance volume for each sport type: convert to minutes (or standardized metric)
-     - Return combined total or sport-specific metrics based on filter
-   - Update `extract_volume_progress()` to handle all sports:
-     - Check which sport types exist in user's training data
-     - Generate description based on available sports (e.g., "strength and running", "cycling only", "all sports")
-     - Support filtering by individual sport types

-4. Update analytics calculations:
-   - **Weekly Volume Trends**: Include all sport volumes (convert to common unit or show separately by sport type)
-   - **Consistency Metrics**: Track session frequency for each sport type
-   - **Performance Scores**: Calculate sport-specific scores (volume progression for strength, zone adherence for endurance sports, sport variety across all types)
-   - **Heart Rate Zone Analytics**: If HR data available (from live tracking #3), calculate time-in-zone metrics, average/max HR, and zone distribution across applicable sessions (endurance sports)

-**Frontend Changes:**

-**UI Layout Order (Top to Bottom):**
-1. **Filter Toggle/Dropdown (At Top)**:
-   - Add segmented control or dropdown with sport filter options
-   - Options: [List of performed sports: "Strength", "Running", "Cycling", "Swimming", etc.]
-   - Only show sports that the user has actually performed
-   - Position: At the top of InsightsContent, above all charts/cards
-   - Filter all data based on selected sport type
-   - Update all charts/cards below to respect filter
-   - Default: first from alphabetical
-   - Track performed sports centrally and update when plan completion occurs

-2. Update chart components:
-   - **VolumeTrendChart Enhancement**: Extend existing `VolumeTrendChart` component to support all sport types
-   - **Clustered Bar Chart for Applicable Sports**:
-     - **Chart Type**: Clustered bar chart with dual y-axes (for sports with distance + time)
-     - **Display Logic**:
-       - For strength: Show volume (weight × reps × sets) as single bar
-       - For sports with both `actual_distance` and `actual_time`: Show two bars per week (clustered)
-         - Distance bar: Left y-axis (km/miles) - primary metric for outdoor activities
-         - Time bar: Right y-axis (minutes) - secondary metric
-         - Use distinct colors (e.g., distance = blue, time = green)
-         - Clear axis labels: "Distance (km)" on left, "Duration (min)" on right
-       - For sports with only distance: Show single distance bar (single y-axis)
-       - For sports with only time: Show single time bar (single y-axis) - handles gym cycle case
-       - When neither exists: Fall back to `training_volume` with unit display
-     - **Benefits**:
-       - Handles all scenarios: strength (volume), outdoor activities (distance + time), indoor activities (time only), live tracking (both)
-       - Shows most relevant metric prominently for each sport type
-       - Space-efficient: one chart that adapts to available data and sport type
-       - Consistent with existing bar chart style in codebase
-     - **Implementation**:
-       - Extend `VolumeTrendChart` props to accept sport type and optional `distance` and `time` arrays
-       - Render appropriate chart type based on sport (strength = volume bar, endurance = distance/time bars)
-       - Render two bars per week when both metrics exist (clustered, side-by-side)
-       - Add left y-axis (distance) and right y-axis (time) when both present
-       - Use distinct colors for each metric with legend
-       - Maintain existing period filter functionality
-   - Add sport-specific visualizations: zone distribution for endurance sports, exercise breakdown for strength
-   - **Progress Charts**: Create line/bar charts showing weekly volume trends for each sport type, distance/time progression for applicable sports, and heart rate zone distribution over time for endurance sports
-   - Reuse existing charting libraries (`react-native-chart-kit` or similar)
-   - Visual progress tracking is crucial for all athletes and provides immediate motivation
-   - **Heart Rate Zone Analytics**: If users have actual heart rate data (from live tracking #3 or Health import), calculate time-in-zone metrics, average HR, max HR, and HR zone distribution across applicable sessions (endurance sports)
-   - Visualize zone distribution with pie charts and show trends over time
-   - Provides valuable training load insights similar to TrainingPeaks' TSS (Training Stress Score)

-3. Update metrics display:
-   - Show combined totals when filtered to first sport (aggregate across all sport types)
-   - Show sport-specific metrics when filtered to individual sport
-   - Add sport-specific KPIs based on sport type (see Sport-Specific Metrics section below)
-   - Add HR metrics when available: average HR, max HR, zone distribution (for endurance sports)

-**Sport-Specific Metrics and Visual Enhancements:**
+**Sport-Specific Metrics Display:**

-Determine which metrics are important for each sport type and display them in contextually relevant formats.
-These improvements make the app feel purpose-built for each sport type and ensure users see the most relevant data for their activities.

-**Metrics per Sport Type** (minimal set, combining where possible):

 **Common Metrics** (all sports):
 - Time, Distance (where applicable), Heart Rate (avg/max), Pace/Speed

 **Sport-Specific Displays**:
-- **Strength**: Volume (weight × reps × sets), Sets, Reps, Weight progression, RPE (Rate of Perceived Exertion), Muscle groups targeted, Exercise breakdown
+- **Strength**: Volume (weight × reps × sets), Sets, Reps, Weight progression, RPE (Rate of Perceived Exertion), Muscle groups targeted (`target_area`), Exercise breakdown
 - **Running**: Pace (min/km or min/mile), Distance, Time, HR, Elevation
 - **Cycling**: Speed (km/h or mph), Distance, Time, HR, Elevation, Cadence
 - **Swimming**: Pace (min/100m or min/100yd), Distance, Time, HR